Enoch2k2/flatiron-flask-project-generator/README.md

 * Type in the terminal `./script.sh secret_key` where you replace `secret_key` with a top secret key!
 * Grab some popcorn

+### What now that it's done running?

+You're currently in your pipenv shell.
+You will want to:
+* cd server
+* run `flask db init`, `flask db revision -m 'initial db'`, `flask db upgrade head`
+* now that your database is setup, the rest is up to you!

 ### If you run into issue with flask-bcrypt installing because of a rust issue

 Run this command: